vvvv/MoleculeViewer/README.md

 MoleculeViewer
 ==============

-antons molecule viewer demo app.
+A demo app showing a complex project(a la real world) built with a clean structure, divided responsobilities and MVC design pattern in mind.
+It's a viewer/builder for simple 3d molecules with its own 3d scene, gui, ability to load/save models and show infos in a floating layer.

+(Almost) every subpatch is documented.
+Docs are still in progress.

 1. Want to look at the final app?
-   "Check 000_MoleculeViewer_FinalApp > _Viewer.v4p"
+   Check "000_MoleculeViewer_FinalApp > _Viewer.v4p"

 2. Slides for the workshop:
    "Building applications with vvvv - workshop.pdf"